kbarber/rspec-system/README.md

     * manual - not everything has to be 'launched' I can see a need for defining a static configuration for older machines that can't be poked and peeked.
 Of course, we might need to add cleanup tasks for this case.
 * helper libraries - libraries that provide test helpers, and setup helpers for testing development on the software in question.
     * distro - helpers that wrap common linux distro tasks, like package installation.
-    * puppet - helpers around installing different versions of puppet, PE as well - firing up masters.
-Perfect for testing modules I think.
-Puppet could be used a provisioner for setting up tests, as using shell commands for this purpose is a bit rough, not very idepotent and is re-inventing the wheel.
     * mcollective - for launching the basics, activemq, broker clusters.
 Useful for testing mcollective agents.
     * puppetdb - helpers for setting up puppetdb, probably using the modules we already have.
     * other config management tools - for the purposes of testing modules against them, or using them for test setup provisioners like I've mentioned before with Puppet.
     * others I'm sure ...

 These could be shipped as external gems, and plugged in to the rspec-system framework somehow.
+Ideas on how to do this properly are very welcome, if you bring code as well :-).